GordijnMan/TurtleWoW-Essentials/README.md

 A collection of essential TurtleWoW AddOns to enhance the player's experience.

 The point of this project is to automatically download updated versions of the selected AddOns.
-All AddOns are made specifically for TurtleWoW.
+All AddOns are made specifically tailored to TurtleWoW.
+Cloning 33 AddOns all at once is much faster than manually going through the [curated TurtleWoW AddOns list](https://turtle-wow.fandom.com/wiki/Addons).
+However, it may still take some time.
+This is especially true for larger AddOns like [pfQuest](https://github.com/shagu/pfQuest.git) that have entire multilingual databases.

+* You will need [Git](https://git-scm.com/) to use this project.
+* It utilizes all listed AddOns by pulling them as [submodules](./.gitmodules).
+* **DISCLAIMER:** Some AddOns will be pulled in nested directories, contain multiple plugins or have `-vanilla` directory postfixes.

+## Usage

+Use:
+* `git clone https://github.com/GordijnMan/TurtleWoW-Essentials.git` to clone this repository without the AddOns.
+* `git submodule init` (inside the repository) to initialize the AddOn submodules.
-Use `git submodule update --remote --merge` to update all AddOns.
+* `git submodule update` (inside the repository) to update all AddOns to their latest versions.

+Or, use:
+* `git clone https://github.com/GordijnMan/TurtleWoW-Essentials.git --recurse-submodules` to download updated versions of all AddOns instantly.

 ## AddOns

 ### Shagu AddOns: 9

-These are by far the most minimalist and stable AddOns.
+These are by far the most minimalist and stable AddOns for TurtleWoW.
-They are not Ace2 and they usually work without much configuration (except ShaguWidget).
-They are some of the best you can find for TurtleWoW.
+Most of Shagu's AddOns (except ShaguWidget) work out of the box, without much need for configuration.

 1. [pfQuest](https://github.com/shagu/pfQuest.git)
 2. [pfQuest-turtle](https://github.com/shagu/pfQuest-turtle.git)
    - Quest helper with TurtleWoW features.
    - Leveling without a quest helper is not recommended for new players.
 3. [ShaguCombat](https://github.com/shagu/ShaguCombat.git)
-   - Red frame around your screen that shows when you are in combat.
+   - Red glowing frame around your screen that shows when you are in combat.
    - Essential for Hardcore players.
 4. [ShaguDPS](https://github.com/shagu/ShaguDPS.git) - Simple damage table, essential for testing your gear.
 5. [ShaguError](https://github.com/shagu/ShaguError.git)